wwarthen/RomWBW/Source/Doc/Applications.md

 to be sent.

-2. On your host computer, specify the name to assign to the received file and initiate and XModem receive operation.
+2. On your host computer, specify the name to assign to the received file and initiate an XModem receive operation.

 Please refer to the documentation of your host computer's terminal emulation software for specific instructions on how to use XModem.